AstroDMx Capture - Technical Help

 [USB_ENDPOINT_XFER_INT] = 1024,

 The procedure above will patch the kernel so that it does not block USB2 devices which have a endpoint greater than 512.
-You may need to combine patching the kernel with redirecting xHCI controller packets to the EHCI controller (see point 1 above).
+You may need to combine patching the kernel with redirecting xHCI controller packets to the EHCI controller which is documented at USB3 Compatibility.

 Finally, if none of the above work for your installation or your computer does not have an EHCI controller, then the only way to get these cameras to work is to install the compatible firmware.
 Previously, ZWO provided a Linux firmware flashing tool but this has since been removed from their website.
 Therefore, the only way to flash ZWO cameras is to use Microsoft Windows.

-It is generally considered that the USB3 protocol is fully backwards compatible with USB2.
+It is generally considered that USB3 is fully backwards compatible with USB2.
 However, this is not always the case.

 Let's consider a working example.
-The Imaging Source DFK-21AU04.AS camera operating in YUYV does not work correctly when plugged into a USB3 port (it is worth noting that this problem is limited to YUYV, other formats work perfectly).
+The Imaging Source DFK-21AU04.AS camera operating in YUYV does not work correctly when plugged into a USB3 port (it is worth noting that this problem is limited to YUYV, other formats work perfectly for the DFK-21AU04.AS).
 The aforementioned camera streams okay but it is impossible to change any of the camera controls.
 Furthermore, on some modern computers, the DFK-21AU04.AS (connected via YUYV) fails in the same way even if it is connected to a USB2 port.

 Another example of this incompatibility problem can be observed with ZWO USB2 cameras.
 If a ZWO USB2 camera has the standard firmware loaded it might not stream if connected to a USB3 port, or in some cases, will not stream if connected to a USB2 port.
 For more information about using USB2 ZWO cameras, please click here.